marbl/binnacle/README.md

   -pre PREFIX, --prefix PREFIX
                         Prefix to be attached to all outputs
 ```
-* If you want to estimate coverage of graph scaffolds (Sample 1) from the reads of another sample (Sample 2), you will run Estimate_Abundances.py with the following parameters,
+* If you want to estimate coverage of graph scaffolds of a sample from its reads  you will run Estimate_Abundances.py with the following parameters,

 ```
--g Path to oriented.gml from running metacarvel on sample 1 -c Path to contigs obtained by assembling reads of sample 1 -a Coverage of contigs in Sample 1 by mapping reads of Sample 2 -- See Wiki for how to process coverage information -d Output directory
+-g Path to oriented.gml from running metacarvel on sample -c Path to contigs obtained by assembling reads of sample -a Coverage of contigs in ths sample by mapping to its reads -- See Wiki for how to process coverage information -d Output directory
 ```